SAP/karma-ui5/README.md

 #### configureIframeCoverage

 Enables code coverage for iframes.
-Can only be used in combination with the [karma-coverage](https://github.com/karma-runner/karma-coverage) plugin.
+Can only be used in combination with the [karma-coverage](https://github.com/karma-runner/karma-coverage) plugin (v2.0.0+).

 Must be called from the karma configuration function after the coverage plugin has been configured.
 The `config` object must be passed as a parameter.